mdcRed/RepData_PeerAssessment1/Repro_P1.md

 ```

-## What is mean total number of steps taken per day?
+## II.
+What is mean total number of steps taken per day?

 In this section, the observations with missing values are ignored, or not included in the analysis.